-- A.R.
-64. Team A scores with 59.9 seconds left to play in the fourth period. - (1) The timer fails to stop the game clock.
+A.R.
+3-10.
+Team A scores with 59.9 seconds left to play in the fourth quarter.

+- (1) The timer fails to stop the game clock.
 The official blows their whistle to stop the clock to correct the mistake.
 During this stoppage, Team A requests a timeout; or - (2) The official inadvertently blows their whistle to recognize a timeout request by Team A when the ball is at Team B's disposal for a throw-in; or - (3) Team B is having difficulty inbounding the ball because of defensive pressure and requests a timeout.